 Distracted Driving Accidents in NC

-NC texting-while-driving laws, proving distraction in an accident claim, and why NC notably does not ban handheld phone calls for adult drivers.
+NC texting-while-driving law, proving distraction in a claim, in-car tech distractions, EDR evidence, and why NC still allows handheld calls for adults.

 The Bottom Line

 North Carolina bans texting while driving but notably does not ban handheld phone calls for adult drivers -- a distinction that matters for your claim.
-Proving distraction requires specific evidence strategies, and your own phone use can be turned against you under NC's contributory negligence rule.
-Phone records, witness testimony, and dashcam footage are critical.
+Proving distraction requires specific evidence strategies: phone records, the vehicle's black box, social media activity, and dashcam footage.
+Your own phone use is equally scrutinized under NC's contributory negligence rule, and a texting ticket alone does not automatically establish liability under NC law.

 NC's Distracted Driving Laws

-North Carolina's approach to distracted driving is more permissive than many states, which creates both challenges and opportunities for accident claims.
+North Carolina's approach to distracted driving is more permissive than most states, which creates both challenges and opportunities for accident claims.

 Texting Ban (All Drivers)